fabric8io/fabric8/docs/console.md

 ### Getting Started

 The console has a number of tabs that let you work with the various Kubernetes resources.
-We'll highlight the main ones you 'll need to use:
+We'll highlight the main ones you'll need to use:

 #### Controllers

-The main tab to get a feel for whats running in your system is the **Controllers** tab which shows all the [replication controllers](replicationControllers.html).
+The main tab to get a feel for what's running in your system is the **Controllers** tab which shows all the [replication controllers](replicationControllers.html).

 To scale up or down a controller to run more or less [pods](pods.html) (containers) just increase or decrease the **Desired Replicas** value and hit **Save** and hey presto pods are created or destroyed.